Tree Removal Information

 Tree Removal and Site Clearing Permits

-All trees five (5) inches and over in trunk diameters are protected in the City of Tampa, which means permits for removal must be obtained prior to removal.
+All trees 5 inch and over in trunk diameters are protected in the City of Tampa, which means permits for removal must be obtained prior to removal.
 All cypress and mangrove trees, regardless of size, require a permit for removal.
 This applies to private property and public right of way.

-Applications are not permits.
-An inspector will verify your request meets Chapter 13 requirements for removal.
-Permit fees are $99 for each site.
+Applications are not permits, an inspector will verify your request meets Chapter 13 requirements for removal.
+Permit fees are $120.00 for each site.

-The following trees do not require permits for removal: Eucalyptus tree; Ear tree; Punk tree; Chinaberry tree; Cherry laurel tree; Brazillian pepper tree; Monkey puzzle tree; Silk oak tree; Mimosa tree; Queen palm; Wild cherry tree; Citrus spp.; Chinese tallow tree; Lead tree; Rosewood tree; Earleaf acacia tree; Surinam cherry; Carrotwood tree; Golden rain tree; Schefflera tree.
+The following trees do not require permits for removal: Eucalyptus tree; Ear tree; Punk tree; Chinaberry tree; Cherry laurel tree; Brazilian pepper tree; Monkey puzzle tree; Silk oak tree; Mimosa tree; Queen palm; Wild cherry tree; citrus spp.; Chinese tallow tree; Lead tree; Rosewood tree; Earleaf acacia tree; Surinam cherry; Carrotwood tree; Golden rain tree; Schefflera tree.

 Trimming or Removal of Trees in Right of Ways

 Trees that are located on private property, but overhang public property or streets, will only be pruned by the City of Tampa if they are interfering with access or emergency vehicle height clearance.
 Pruning will also occur if there has been a branch failure that is blocking access to a public street, sidewalk or driveway apron off the public street.
 Please contact the Tampa Parks and Recreation Department 274-5164.

 Tree Emergencies: (813) 274-5744 (blocking streets and sidewalks)

 To request the trimming and/or removal of trees within medians, City owned empty lots and alleys, please contact the Neighborhood Enhancement Division, (813) 307-5513.